rajesh-babu/Gruntjs-Example/README.md

 # Gruntjs-Example
-Basic example to implement Gruntjs for Web Apps
+Basic example to implement Gruntjs for Web Apps.

 You can download the source and execute the project in Nodejs server

 >npm install